 Education

-It was at Northwest Classen High School where young Skip would first discover his calling.
-Assigned a one-page book report, Skip chose a biography of famed New York Giants quarterback Y.A.
+At Northwest Classen High School, young Skip would first discover his calling.
+Skip assigned a one-page book report and chose a biography of famed New York Giants quarterback Y.A.
 Tittle.

 Early Career

-The Skip Bayless bio is one of a meteoric rise aided by talent and hustle.
-Upon his graduation from Vanderbilt, Skip found work as a sports feature writer for The Miami Herald.
+The Skip Bayless bio tells the story of his meteoric rise aided by talent and hustle.
+Upon graduating from Vanderbilt, Skip found work as a sports feature writer for The Miami Herald.

-After a few years of longing for a column, The Dallas Morning News hired Skip for their lead sports column.
-By the age of 29, he served as the lead columnist at the Dallas Times Herald.
+After a few years of longing for a column, The Dallas Morning News hired Skip for its lead sports column.
+By the age of 29, he was the lead columnist at the Dallas Times Herald.

 During his career at the Dallas Times Herald, Bayless won the Texas Sportswriter of the Year Award from the National Sportscasters and Sportswriters Association (1979, 1984, 1986).